wishful-lizzard/coping-strategies/README.md

 ## Example for a Coping Strategy
 For many autistic people, noisy environments are a problem that causes stress.

-One coping strategy would be to just avoid noisy environments altogether - but that is not always possible.
-Strategies that try to reduce the impact of the external problem include noise reduction headphones or earplugs.
+One coping strategy would be to just **avoid all noisy situations altogether**.
+But that is not always possible, which is why we have to cope with that problem in other ways.

+Strategies that try to **reduce the impact of the external problem** include noise reduction headphones or earplugs.
 Strategies dealing with external problems are usually specific to the problem.

 Strategies that deal with internal emotional reactions are usually less specific to the problem.
 An example would be trying to reduce the stress you experience by using a breathing technique.

+## Coping is not a One-Time Thing
-**Coping is a process rather than an event**.
+Coping is a process rather than an event.
 You may alternate between several coping strategies depending on the situation, your daily form or your preference.
 A coping strategy might help one day, but not on another.
 You might know a coping strategy, but not be able to put it into action.
 Especially dealing with our emotional reactions takes time and practice.

 Be kind to yourself.